Story of Women

 Story of Women (French title: Une affaire de femmes) is a 1988 French drama film directed by Claude Chabrol.
 Based on the true story of Marie-Louise Giraud, and the book by Francis Szpiner, it premiered at the Toronto Film Festival.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Story of Women" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Story of Women" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools